This post may contain affiliate links. Please read our disclosure policy.

 - Reduce endocrine disruptors: An endocrine disruptor is a chemical or substance that can alter hormone function.
 They are found in cosmetics, cleaners, pesticides, plastics, and even food.
 Make swaps to safer skin care and cleaning products, and do not cook with or store food in plastic.

-As tempting as it is to try and get rid of excess oil with harsh cleansers, it’s actually better to use products that help to maintain the skin’s moisturize so it doesn’t overproduce oil to compensate for the dryness.
+When using products, avoid treatments that are harsh and contain unsafe ingredients that strip the skin of both bad and good bacteria.
+As tempting as it is to try and get rid of excess oil with harsh cleansers, it’s actually better to use products that help to maintain the skin’s moisture so it doesn’t overproduce oil to compensate for the dryness.

 Here is the basic topical treatment plan I recommend for people struggling with hormonal acne: